catalinamanolache/gwentstone-lite/README.md

-# GwentStone Lite - OOP Assignment 0
+# GwentStone Lite - A Strategic Two-Player, Turn-Based Card Game

-### Name: Manolache Maria-Catalina, Group: 323CA

 ## Description
 - Implemented a simplified version of a card game that combines elements from